dazinator/Changify/README.md

 4. Include a deffered asynchronouse trigger.

-Similar to a deferred trigger above, except you are given a chance to run non blocking asynchronous logic with the trigger as a seperate fire and forget async task that won't block the consumer.
+Similar to a deferred trigger above, except you are given a chance to run non blocking asynchronous logic with the trigger - that won't block the consumer.

 Consider the following: